Biology Riddles

 Answer: Mutation

-Did you know that kids learn best through play?
-That’s why “What Am I Biology Riddles For Kids” can be a fantastic way to spark curiosity about the natural world!
-These engaging biology riddles not only challenge young minds but also introduce important biological concepts.
+Biology riddles can be a fantastic way to spark curiosity about the natural world.
+These engaging science riddles not only challenge young minds but also introduce important biological concepts.
+Plant riddles teach photosynthesis, growth patterns, and reproduction in a playful way.
+Animal riddles in biology help kids learn traits, habitats, and behaviors in a fun way.

 1. I’m the body’s control center.
 What am I?